Ehsan1997/docs.scala-lang/_tour/compound-types.md

 }
 ```

 The question arises what the type of the parameter `obj` is.
-If it's `Cloneable` then the object can be `clone`d, but not `reset`; if it's `Resetable` we can `reset` it, but there is no `clone` operation.
+If it's `Cloneable` then the object can be `cloned`, but not `reset`; if it's `Resetable` we can `reset` it, but there is no `clone` operation.
 To avoid type casts in such a situation, we can specify the type of `obj` to be both `Cloneable` and `Resetable`.
 This compound type is written like this in Scala: `Cloneable with Resetable`.

 Here's the updated function: